Qantas Frequent Flyer Credit Cards

 |ANZ Platinum Frequent Flyer Credit Card|

-Bonus 40,000 QFF points when you get the card.
 Free overseas travel insurance, extended warranty & purchase protection.
-Apply before 30 June 2013.

 |HSBC Platinum Qantas Credit Card|

 Earn up to 2 QFF points per dollar spent.
 Free Int Travel Insurance.
-Get 20,000 Bonus QFF Points.
+Bonus 35,000 QFF points when you apply, are approved and make an eligible purchase.
+Apply by 31 December 2013.

 |Qantas Frequent Flyer||19.99%||$1 = 1 QFF point||$199|